MicrosoftDocs/OfficeDocs-SharePoint-PowerShell/sharepoint/sharepoint-ps/sharepoint-online/Start-SPOSiteReview.md

 ```

 ### -SiteID
-Specifies the ID of the site for which site access review should be initiated
+Specifies the ID of the site for which site access review should be initiated.

 ```yaml
 Type: Guid